ansys/pyfluent/doc/source/user_guide/general_settings.rst

-The ``mesh.check`` TUI performs various mesh consistency checks and displays a report in the console that lists domain extents, volume statistics, face area statistics, any warnings, and information about various check and mesh failures (depending on the setting specified for mesh/check-verbosity).
+The ``mesh.check`` TUI performs various mesh consistency checks and displays a report in the console that lists domain extents, volume statistics, face area statistics, any warnings, and information about various check and mesh failures.
+THe level of information shown depends on the setting specified for ``mesh.check-verbosity``.

 .. code:: python